Nilak14/express-ts-starter/README.md

 If you encounter issues:

-* Double-check your `.env` file configuration.
+* Double-check your `.env` file configuration (especially `DATABASE_URL`).
-* Ensure MongoDB is running and accessible.
+* Ensure PostgreSQL is running and accessible.
+* Run `npm run db:generate` after any schema changes.
 * Check logs for errors (Winston logger will display them clearly).
 * Confirm Zod schemas match the request payload structure.
+* If database connection fails, verify PostgreSQL service is running.
 * If the issue persists, **contact the developer**.

 ---